-2013/14 2012/13 S\$

-S\$

-As at 1 April 559,000 533,000

-Amount provided during the financial year - 26,000

-As at 31 March 559,000 559,000
+2014/15 S\$ 2013/14 S\$ As at 31 March 559,000 559,000

 14. PROVISION FOR PENSION

 This represents the Authority's share of retirement benefits due to pensionable employees who were transferred from the Civil Service to the Authority when it was established.
 Pension payable to pensionable officers prior to the establishment of the Authority will be borne by the Government and is excluded from the amount stated below.